elypia/elypian-font/CONTRIBUTING.md

 that any reasonable person would be able to read a large title or heading.

 ### Grid
-The logo is based on a grid backing it which is 12 grid-cells high.
+The font is based on a grid backing it which is 12 grid-cells high.
 There is no minimum or maximum width any character has to be.
 The bottom 3 cells are below the writing line, for characters like `y`, or `p`, while the 9 cells above are starting at the writing line working up.